 - At least one of the child’s parents is deceased

-- The parents are divorced or separated for more than six months
+- The parents are divorced or in the process of divorce

 - The child has lived with the grandparents for more than 12 months